Wyliemaster/forlorn-Docs/README.md

 ![Forlorn-dead2.png](https://raw.githubusercontent.com/Wyliemaster/forlorn-Docs/main/misc/misc-images/forlorn-dead2.PNG)

-Although it is currently impossible to play the game, there is quite a bit on information regarding the game that is known from videos, interviews and a few other sources.
+~~Although it is currently impossible to play the game, there is quite a bit on information regarding the game that is known from videos, interviews and a few other sources.~~

+on December 17th, an IPA for Forlorn was leaked.
+This project will be upated in the near future to document findings from the IPA